cyber-defence-campus/RemoteIDReceiver/README.md

 ## Usage

-Whenever a browser accesses the application for the first time, a setup view appears (see below), requesting a google maps key.
+Whenever a browser accesses the application for the first time, a setup view appears (see below), requesting a google maps key ([see how to get you Google Maps API](https://developers.google.com/maps/documentation/javascript/get-api-key)).

+**Note** Some browser might not show the GUI propery.
+See section **Brower Issues** for known issues.

 ![Setup view](Receiver/resources/images/setupview.png "Setup view")